 Neither discover nor be discoverable

-Possibly aided by higher layers, 802.15.8 PAC shall support selective discovery and discoverability by specific other PCDs or groups of PCDs
+Possibly aided by higher layers, 802.15.8 PAC shall support selective discovery and discoverability by specific other devices or groups of devices

-Possibly aided by higher layers, 802.15.8 PAC shall support selective communications with specific other PCDs or groups of PCDs
+Possibly aided by higher layers, 802.15.8 device shall support selective exchange of data with specific other devices or groups of device s

 Possibly aided by higher layers, 802.15.8 PAC shall support the authenticity and privacy of the identity of a device

-Possibly aided by higher layers, 802.15.8 PAC shall support the privacy of communication.
+Possibly aided by higher layers, 802.15.8 PAC shall support the privacy and confidentiality of communication.

-802.15.8 PAC shall support a quick set up of channels between PCDs that have already discovered each other.
+802.15.8 PAC shall support a quick set up of links between devices that have already discovered each other.

 802.15.8 PAC shall support prioritized channel access.